rideconnection/clearinghouse/README.md

                          postgresql-9.1-postgis postgresql-server-dev-9.1

 1. Install your Ruby environment:
-   - Install a JavaScript runtime, for example: apt-get install nodejs
    - Trust the local .rvmrc file when you enter this repository directory.
    - rvm install ruby-1.9.3-p286
    - gem install bundler